thehowl/claws/README.md

 ## Caveat emptor

 claws is software in early development.
 It may often not work as intended.
-Whenever you see something odd, or you have a proposal to make, please open up an issue for discussion.
+Whenever you see something odd, or you have a proposal to make, please [open up an issue](https://github.com/thehowl/claws/issues/new) - the project is still shaping up, and nothing is written in stone (except, well, that it has to work for websockets)